USF-IMARS/FCRWQDC_data_ingest/README.md

   * MiamiBeach data is a custom format

 Some datasets are missing crucial values and have other unhandled issues:
+  * AOML_FBBB
-  * AOML_FBBB Missing Units for most analytes
+    * Missing Units for most analytes
+  * BBAP
+    * source data has rows with missing critical fields when Activity.Type is "Blank", "Replicate", or similar.
+These rows are dropped by getWINData()
   * SFER data has no units
   * `data/FIU_recent_all.csv` has no units
   * Miami Beach some sites have an extra '#' in front (site1 and #site1)